-Webinar #3 - The use of dispersants in case of an oil spill in the marine environment - 21 June 2021
+21/06/2021 - Webinar #3: The use of dispersants in case of an oil spill in the marine environment

-In this third session, experts from OSRL, Shell and the Department of OSEC Environmental Affairs of South Africa shared their experience through case studies, and presented the necessary conditions (sea, weather characteristics. and oil environmental considerations and reactions with other response techniques) and the application methods of use of dispersants, their role in the event of an oil spill, as well as the importance of including a dedicated and clear policy in the NOSCP.
-The international audience was provided with a presentation of the mechanism of dispersion and an overview of the use and limitations of dispersants, as one of a range of available options in case of a marine oil spill.
+This third episode was dedicated to the use of dispersants in case of an oil spill in the marine environment.
+For this webinar, leading international experts from OSRL, OSEC Shell and the Department of Environmental Affairs of South Africa shared their experience through case studies, and presented the conditions of use of dispersants, their role in the event of an oil spill, as well as the importance of including a dedicated policy in the NOSCP.
+View recording & download material on the GI WACAF website.